Smuravyevo: Closure of town and airport

-Occurring during the 2008 reforms implemented by then defence minister Anatoliy Serdyukov, locals did not welcome the closure of the airport, as it left hundreds unemployed without suitable alternatives.
+Occurring during the 2008 reforms implemented by defence minister Anatoliy Serdyukov, locals did not welcome the closure of the airport, as it left hundreds unemployed without suitable alternatives.
 The gas supply for residents was cut off and the town was left to crumble.
 Firewood is currently used but it is an outdated and expensive option, partially due to the condition of heating systems.

-In 2020, the head of local municipal services Aleksandr Moyseyev stated that the town's buildings have been completely worn out and half of the town's residents are military retirees.
+In 2020, the head of local municipal services, Aleksandr Moyseyev, stated that the town's buildings have been completely worn out and half of the town's residents were military retirees.

-Also, the water systems are in bad shape – locals are already living without reliable water supply, and the local water tower has been nicknamed as "The leaning tower of Pisa".
-If the tower collapses, the town would also lose the water supply.
-As the water quality has already declined to the point where it is undrinkable, locals have been forced to get their drinking water from the spring located 1.5 km outside of the town in a village of Lyubimets.
+Local water systems are also in bad shape.
+The local water supply is unreliable, and the town's water tower has been nicknamed "The Leaning Tower of Pisa".
+If the tower collapses, the town will lose its water supply.
+As the water quality has already declined to the point where it is undrinkable, locals have been forced to get their drinking water from a spring 1.5 km outside the town, in the village of Lyubimets.

-The construction of a school in the area between the town's residential buildings and the airfield was halted when the military withdrew, leaving only 2 out of 3 floors of the school finished.
-Looters have been demolishing the building, and according to the local residents, the current state of the school has deteriorated to the point that it seems a suitable place to make a film about war in Syria or some other conflict.
+The construction of a school in the area between the town's residential buildings and the airfield was halted when the military withdrew, leaving only two out of three floors finished.
+Looters have been destroyingthe building, and according to the local residents, the current state of the school has deteriorated to the point that it seems a suitable place to make a war film.